---

 **Tradeoffs:** JVM-only; unit-level only (no end-to-end or UI coverage); the generated tests assert current behavior, so review for intent is still needed.

-**Best for:** heavy Java/JVM codebases that need rapid unit-test-coverage growth.
+**Designed for:** heavy Java/JVM codebases that need rapid unit-test-coverage growth.

 Qodo (formerly Codium) generates context-aware tests and quality checks that integrate into code review and pull requests.